prasadaralasurali/machine_learning_enron_data/README.markdown

 ****Files:****

-Project Report.pdf: Contains the details of the project including code details
+Project Report.pdf: Contains the details of the project

 project_code/poi_id: The main file containing the code for traiing and testing the model